CWE-1270: Generation of Incorrect Security Tokens

 Example Language: Other

-The SoC should correctly generate Security Identifiers, assigning "1" to the Main-controller and "2" to the Aux-controller
+The SoC should correctly generate Security Tokens, assigning "1" to the Main-controller and "2" to the Aux-controller

 More information is available — Please select a different filter.